aslagle/reactive-table/README.md

         {
             key: 'resources',
             label: 'Number of Resources',
-            fn: function (value) { return value.length; }
+            fn: function (value, object) { return value.length; }
         }
     ] }

+The object argument contains the full object, so you can compute a value using multiple fields.
 Currently, sorting by a virtual column is not supported.

 #### Nested objects and arrays